ondiekelijah/E-commerce-Microservice/README.md

 `npm install`

+To run RabbitMQ, execute:

+`docker run -p 5672:5672 rabbitmq`

+## NOTE: RabbitMQ must be up and running before starting the services.

 To run each service, execute:

 `npm run dev`

-To run RabbitMQ, execute:

-`docker run -p 5672:5672 rabbitmq`

 Have fun learning about Microservices.